They Broke Us. Together, We are Building Something New

-The Imprint News
+The Imprint News, Michelle Perez

 Are You Listening is a powerful movement led by advocates with lived experience in New York’s child welfare system.
 Born out of the Children’s Rights report, Are You Listening?
 Youth Accounts of Congregate Placements in New York State, this initiative is pushing to end the use of congregate settings in the state.